 Evaluating the quality of chatoyant gems involves several key criteria, with clarity and symmetry of the eye effect being paramount.
 A high-quality chatoyant gem will exhibit a clear and well-defined cat's eye effect that contrasts sharply with the gemstone's body colour.
 This clarity and contrast enhance the gem's visual appeal and market value.

 Clarity is another crucial factor in assessing the quality of chatoyant gems.
-Gemstones with fewer inclusions are generally more valued, allowing the light to interact more effectively with the internal fibres, producing a more pronounced chatoyant effect.
+Gemstones with fewer inclusions are generally more valued, as they allow light to interact more effectively with the internal fibres, producing a more pronounced chatoyant effect.
 However, the number of inclusions within the gemstone can also impact the clarity and intensity of the chatoyance effect.
 Many very thin, parallel inclusions, often referred to as 'silk,' can enhance the optical phenomenon, contributing to a more striking cat's-eye effect.
 The body colour of the gemstone also plays a significant role in its desirability, with more intense and evenly distributed hues being preferred, making the material even more appealing.

 One intriguing feature of some cat's eye stones is the ‘milk and honey' effect, where one side of the line appears milky while the other is translucent, like a cat's eye at night.
 This original, unique characteristic can add to the gemstone's allure and value, making it a prized addition to any collection, showcasing the cat's eye effect.